boatrite/gravity_simulator/README.markdown

 * coffeescript

 Fixme
-* Default 'Earth' entity seems to behave strangely when a third body is added.
-Force calc bug?
-  -> Changing the velocity from -100 to -20 (as are the others' defaults) makes it act normal.
-    -> Why does this happen?
-Should it?
-I wouldn't think so.
-It seems it's getting a greater force due to it's velocity.
-Am I missing a normalization somewhere?
+* Separate draw updates from logic updates
+* Optimize force calculations (benchmark first)

 ToDo/Ideas
+* Add labels displaying dt and any other interesting values
 * Basic styling
 * Better pause behavior
   - Input listeners should force redraw so that changes can be seen when paused
   - Make it so you can add entities while the thing is paused (and then change their values)
-* Add label displaying force, dt, any other interesting values

 * Real values.
 Decide on a suitable scale (how many meters per pixel?)